nku-zhichengzhang/MART/README.md

 └── ve8.json
 ```

+The srt files are extracted by using whisper v3 and Baidu API.

 **Pre-trained Model:** Please download the pretrain models from the official repository of VideoMAE and AST.

 Place the audioset_10_10_0.4593.pth at './models/ast/pretrained_models'